MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/how-to-name-resources-by-using-qualifiers.md

 ## Scale

 To load the correct size of image for a given display scale factor, you can use a `scale` qualifier.
 This is typically used for images viewed on a higher-DPI device or when the app is zoomed.
-The scale of a resource matches the value of [DisplayInformation.RawPixelsPerViewPixel](/uwp/api/windows.graphics.display.displayinformation?branch=master#Windows_Graphics_Display_DisplayInformation_RawPixelsPerViewPixel) (multiplied by 100), or the next-largest scaled resource.
+The scale of a resource matches the value of [DisplayInformation.ResolutionScale](/uwp/api/windows.graphics.display.displayinformation?branch=master#Windows_Graphics_Display_DisplayInformation_ResolutionScale), or the next-largest-scaled resource.

 Here’s an example of setting the qualifier at the folder level.